-The ERA don’t use the Sold Standard or British Standard to give their locks a quality rating.
-They have a test centre that is accredited by UKAS which means they are approved to independently test to a ‘gold standard’ of PAS 24:2012 certification.
+The ERA doesn’t rely on the Sold Standard or British Standard to grade their locks, or give them a quality rating.
+They have their own test centre that is approved by UKAS.
+This means they are approved to independently vet locks to a ‘gold standard’ of PAS 24:2012.

 Their solution to the lock-snapping problem is to design a euro lock that has a unique shape.
 The ‘Invincible Cylinder’ reinforces the central fixing hole with 5 times more material than a standard euro cylinder.
 According to the ERA website the ‘Invincible Cylinder’ boasts many security features including;

-- Reinforced with five times more metal than a standard cylinder lock – it can‘t be snapped*
+Reinforced with five times more metal than a standard cylinder lock.

 5. Mul-t-lock Integrator Break Secure XP+

-So when it comes to picking an anti-snap lock, you need to look at the standards the euro cylinders adhere to.
+So, when it comes to choosing an anti-snap lock, you need to look at the standards the euro cylinders adhere to.
 Whether it be British Standard or Sold Secure Diamond Standard, you need to check what standard your insurance provider requires you to have.
 For more information on lock types, click here.